fastenhealth/policy/connect/privacy_policy.md

 ## Definition of Personal Information

-For the purposes of this Privacy Policy, "Personal Information" refers to both Personal Identifiable Information and Personal Health Information, which are defined as follows:
+For the purposes of this Privacy Policy, "Personal Information" refers to both Personally Identifiable Information and Protected Health Information, as defined below:

-- **Personal Identifiable Information (PII):** This includes any information that can directly identify an individual or is capable of doing so when combined with other information.
+- **Personally Identifiable Information (PII):** This includes any information that can directly identify an individual or is capable of doing so when combined with other information.
 Examples include but are not limited to an individual's name, address, email address, phone number, or social security number.
-- **Personal Health Information (PHI):** This includes any information in an individual's medical record that can be used to identify an individual and that was created, used, or disclosed in the course of providing a health care service such as diagnosis or treatment.
+- **Protected Health Information (PHI):** This includes any information in an individual's medical record that can be used to identify an individual and that was created, used, or disclosed in the course of providing a health care service such as diagnosis or treatment.
 It includes, but is not limited to, details such as the individual’s physical or mental health or condition, health care services that the individual receives, or a health plan’s payment for these services, such as the individual’s name, address, telephone number, health insurance information, Medicare Beneficiary number, or financial information related to payment for healthcare services.

 This Policy does not apply to any data such as anonymized or de-identified data which cannot directly or indirectly be used to identify you or to obtain information about you ("Anonymized and De-Identified Data").